Sarileru Neekevvaru Day 2 Box Office Collection Report: The Film Shows No Sign Of Slowing Down!

 Read further to find out the day 2 worldwide box office collection of Sarileru Neekevvaru -

-Its worldwide collection on day has amounted to somewhere between Rs 12 crore and Rs 15 crore.
+Its worldwide collection on day has collected Rs 15 crore on day 2.
 Its total collection on both days now stands at over Rs 45 crore in Andhra Pradesh and Telangana.
-The total worldwide collection stands between Rs 63 crore to Rs 65 crore.
+The total worldwide collection of the movie is Rs 63 crore.

 It sure looks like Sarileru Neekevvaru is fast approaching its 100 crore mark, and is giving steady competition to the Allu Arjun starrer Ala Vaikunthapuramloo.